HL7/emedicinal-product-info/input/pagecontent/use-case-example.md

 Maria needs to show the Greek/Cypriot pharmacist/HCP a list of her current medications.
 Her list is in Norwegian but the Cypriot pharmacist needs it in Greek or English.

-**Scenario 1 - Find and display Patient Information Leaflet** Scenario Actions:
+**Objectives of this example use case:**
-1. Locate Maria's IPS and extract the names or ID's of her two prescribed medications and information about known allergens.
+1. Find Maria's IPS and extract (a)the name and unique IDs of her two prescribed medications; and (b) a list of what she is allergic to.
-2. Locate the Patient Information Leaflets (in Norwegian, Greek and English) for the two prescribed medications using their name or IDs.
+2. Find the Patient Information Leaflets (in Norwegian, Greek and English) for the two prescribed medications using their name or IDs.
+3. Use information from the IPS and ePI to keep Maria informed and safe.

-Technical Actions:
+**Scenario 1 - Find and display Patient Information Leaflet** Technical Actions:
 1. Acquire endpoint for FHIR server with IPS documents
 2. Find Maria's IPS instance using her unique ID